The Brentwood Kitchen, Essex

 So when I got invited along to the Brentwood kitchen to try out some of their food, I must admit, I was having trouble placing it.
 I know Brentwood pretty well as I used to work there, and just couldn’t place it.

-Then we rocked up and saw it next to Amy Childs Salon, and once I saw the bright, welcoming outside I realized EXACTLY where I recognized it from.
+Then we rocked up and saw it next to Amy Childs Salon, and once I saw the bright, welcoming outside I realised EXACTLY where I recognised it from.
 It has been featured in TOWIE a lot this series, and no wonder, what a lovely little place.

 We walked in and the set out is very open and airy.
 The decor has lots of light colours so it feels like a bright, relaxed place to eat some food.
 We were especially impressed by the owl salt and pepper pots as well, and resisted all temptation to steal them as I am a professional.

 For a start not only do they serve loads of lovely food, but you can buy all sorts of sundries etc to take home and give a bit of a ‘Brentwood Kitchen’ touch to your home cooking.
 They also had a VERY large bucket of prosecco.